christophpickl/UltimateKotlinWorkshop/README.md

 # Prepared Solutions

-The [final_solution] folder contains all the project sources needed to finish this workshop.
+The [solutions] directory contains a solution for each step implementing all the tasks defined so far.
-Whenever you are lost, feel free to cheat and have a look at that project.
+Whenever you are lost, feel free to cheat and either just have a look at that project or just take over the complete sources from there.

-The [ultimate_solution] is based upon the final solution, but contains the implementation for the extra stage 5.
+The [solutions/ultimate_solution] implements all stages including the extra 5th stage (full CRUD operations and transaction support).